PeterBunBun/JL/README.md

 2. `setText()`: setter of the (private) variable `text`, Str
 3. `setStart()`: setter of the (private) variable `start`, INT
 4. `setEnd()`: setter of the (private) variable `end`, INT
-5. `setDecorator()`: setter of the (private) variable `decorator`, a Decorator object
+5. `setDecorator()`: static method that set the static variable `decorator`, and Decorator object
 6. `decorate()`: call the decorator object and return a decorated string
 7. `checkRange()`: check the validity of the range of start and end

 **c.
 Entity Class**

 Inherit from `Element` Class.
 Override the parent class with 3 initial arguments.
 Set initial variables and implement `checkRange()` while constructing.
-Also, set the decorator to a `HtmlEntityDecorator` object as default while constructing.
+Also, set the static decorator to a `HtmlEntityDecorator` object as default while constructing.
+Override static function `setDecorator()`

 **d.
 Username Class**

 Inherit from `Element` Class.
 Override the parent class with 3 initial arguments.
 Extend the parent class with a method `checkAt()` to constrain/verify the format of a username.
 Set initial variables and implement `checkRange()` and `checkAt()` while constructing.
-Also, set the decorator to a `HtmlUsernameDecorator` object as default while constructing.
+Also, set the static decorator to a `HtmlUsernameDecorator` object as default while constructing.
+Override static function `setDecorator()`

 **e.
 Link Class**

 Inherit from `Element` Class.
 Override the parent class with 3 initial arguments.
 Set initial variables and implement `checkRange()` while constructing.
 Also, set the decorator to a `HtmlLinkDecorator` object as default while constructing.
+Override static function `setDecorator()`

 **f.
 Decorator Interface**